3dcitydb/3dcitydb-docs/source/impexp/map-window.rst

    up a context menu offering additional functions such as *Zoom in*, *Zoom out*, *Center map here* and *Lookup address here* (see above).
-   The *Get map bounds* function is equivalent to selecting the visible map content as bounding box.
-Thus, the map will be shown in light magenta and the map bounds are transferred to the Bounding Box dialog on the left [3].
+   The *Get map bounds* function is equivalent to selecting the visible map content as bounding box, and the map bounds are transferred to the Bounding Box dialog on the left [3].

 To close the map, simply click the *Cancel* button in the upper right corner [2].